ThrowTheSwitch/Unity/docs/UnityHelperScriptsGuide.md

 Alternatively, if your C compiler supports weak symbols, you can leave this option unset and instead provide a `int suiteTearDown(int num_failures)` function in your test suite.
 The linker will look for this symbol and fall back to a Unity-provided stub if it is not found.

+This option can also be specified at the command prompt as `--suite_teardown=""`

 ##### `:enforce_strict_ordering`

 This option should be defined if you have the strict order feature enabled in CMock (see CMock documentation).